conner-huf/unified_backend/README.md

     - This is where the environment configuration is stored.
   - main
     - The main entry point for the server.
 Where all the endpoints are initialized.
-- scripts
-  - This is where I store any scripts I write for convenience's sake.
-- tests
-  - Where unit tests are stored and run.

 #### Update (1/2/25)